open-quantum-safe/oqs-demos/httpd/USAGE.md

 ## Slightly more advanced usage options

+### DEFAULT_GROUPS

+This environment variable defines the (quantum-safe) cryptographic KEM algorithms utilized for TLS 1.3 session establishment.

+The default value is 'kyber768:p384_kyber768' activating Kyber768 and its hybrid variant for session setup.

-This httpd image supports all quantum-safe key exchange algorithms [presently supported by oqs-provider](https://github.com/open-quantum-safe/oqs-provider#algorithms).
-If you want to control with algorithm is actually used, you can request one from the list above to the curl command with the '--curves' parameter, e.g., requesting the hybrid Kyber768 variant:
+Any quantum-safe key exchange algorithm [presently supported by oqs-provider](https://github.com/open-quantum-safe/oqs-provider/#kem-algorithms) may be activated for use.
+If you want to control which algorithm is actually used, you can request one from the list above you can do this

+- on the server side by setting the environment variable suitably
+- on the client side by requesting the algorithm(s) by starting the curl command with the '--curves' parameter, e.g., requesting the weak hybrid Kyber768 variant:

 ```
+docker run --network httpd-test --name oqs-httpd --env DEFAULT_GROUPS=kyber1024:p256_kyber768 openquantumsafe/httpd
-docker run -it openquantumsafe/curl curl -k https://oqs-httpd:4433  --curves p384_kyber768
+docker run --network httpd-test -it openquantumsafe/curl curl -k https://oqs-httpd:4433  --curves p256_kyber768
 ```

 ## Seriously more advanced usage options